Laureates Ammodo Science Award 2021 announced

 The rectors of the fourteen universities affiliated to the VSNU may nominate one research group in each of the two scientific domains designated for that year.
 These nominations are submitted to the board of Ammodo.
 The nominations are then assessed by independent advisory committees.
 There is one advisory committee for each scientific domain, and each committee has five members.
 These advisory committees put forward a single research project to the board of Ammodo which they judge to be the worthy winner of the Award.

-Nominations must be submitted before 11 October 2019.
-The presentation of the first Ammodo Science Award for groundbreaking research will then take place in the Spring of 2020.
+The next nomination period for the Ammodo Science Award for groundbreaking research will start in the spring of 2021.

 This Award is intended to provide recognition to all researchers involved in the project.
 Members of research teams often remain in the shadows because existing prizes tend to focus on individuals, whereas groundbreaking research is usually achieved through collaboration and the result is the product of team work.